 To ensure users can easily find your content, you must follow specific guidelines when you’re publishing your images online.

-Below is the list of useful tips for naming and optimizing your images for SEO
+Below is a list of useful tips for naming and optimizing your images for SEO

 The first thing you need to do is to properly name your files to help improve your on-page SEO.